-INFORMS Aviation Applications Section (AAS) is happy to announce the Best Student Presentation Competition at the 2017 INFORMS Annual Meeting.
+The INFORMS Aviation Applications Section (AAS) will hold a Best Student Presentation Competition at the 2023 INFORMS Annual Meeting in Phoenix.
 AAS is sponsoring this competition for undergraduate and graduate students who are members of the INFORMS Aviation Applications Section.
 A certificate of recognition and a cash prize will be awarded.

 To enter the competition, the following criteria must be satisfied:

-- Additionally, the presenter must provide an extended abstract (up to 2 pages in length) as per the Extended Abstract Template provided on the AAS website.
-Extended abstract submissions should be emailed to Competition Committee Chair Peng Wei at email@example.com by 5 pm CDT on September 12th, 2017.
+- The presenter must provide an extended abstract (one or two pages in length) as per the Extended Abstract Template provided on the AAS website.
+The extended abstracts should be emailed to Gianmarco Andreana (firstname.lastname@example.org), the Committee Chair, by 5 p.m.
+CDT on July 1, 2023.

 - Each presenter is allowed to submit at most one abstract for the competition.